ckchew8/getting_and_cleaning_data/README.md

 * If the folder "UCI HAR Dataset" without quotes does not exist, this means the dataset is not present.
-  This script will trigger R to start downloading the data from [link to dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip), save as "Dataset.zip" without quotes and unzip the downloaded data into the current working directory.
+  This script will trigger R to start downloading the data from [link provided in the course project description page](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip), save as "Dataset.zip" without quotes and unzip the downloaded data into the current working directory.

-* Note that the method="libcurl" is used to support crossplatform https download.
+* Note that the method="libcurl" is used to support cross-platform https download.
 This feature is available for R Ver 3.2.X onwards: See http://www.r-bloggers.com/https-for-cran-how-and-why/ for more details.
 If you're using an older version or is unable to get this code to work, kindly revert to the older methods:

 		For Windows: download.file(file_Url,destfile="./Dataset.zip")
 		For MAC    : download.file(file_Url,destfile="./Dataset.zip", method="curl")

   You can use the same command used for MAC OS if you have curl properly installed but again, the philosophy that i've employed is to have minimalist coding design:)The downloaded, "Dataset.zip" without quotes is then unzipped into the current working directory.
-For more information, kindly see see David Hood's Page [link](https://thoughtfulbloke.wordpress.com/2015/08/31/hello-world/) , "Downloading Secure Files" section.
+For more information, kindly see see  [TA David Hood's Page](https://thoughtfulbloke.wordpress.com/2015/08/31/hello-world/) , "Downloading Secure Files" section.

 * If the folder is present, the download & unzip file portion of this section is skipped.

 * The next step in this section would be to construct cross-platform paths to the data sets using the file.path() command.
 3 crucial paths to access the main, test and train directory which will be used to read in data sets are constructed.

 * We then proceed to reading the data sets from the "./UCI HAR Dataset/test" & "./UCI HAR Dataset/train" without quotes folders.
 3 data sets are read from the "train" without quotes folder where each data set represents the following:

 		 Subject : subject_train.txt
 		 Features: X_train.txt
 		 Activity: y_train.txt

   Similar explanation is applicable for the importing of the datasets from the "test" without quotes folder.
 *  Note that "Inertial Signals" without quotes data set are not used as per David Hood's advice which can be found here:[link](https://thoughtfulbloke.wordpress.com/2015/09/09/getting-and-cleaning-the-assignment/?utm_medium=email&utm_source=other&utm_campaign=notifications.auto.4i9gpnGrEeWjsw782TsmrQ)